Afrozaktar/Interactive-Lab-Hub/Lab 1/Tinkerbell_example.md

-# Recreating the Masters of Interactive Light — WORKED EXAMPLE
+# Recreating the Masters of Interactive Light — WORKED EXAMPLE (by Claude.ai)

 > This is a model submission, filled in so you can see the level of detail we're
 > looking for.
 Yours won't look identical — every masterwork is different — but